As a disabled Veteran, getting VA disability benefits isn’t just about you, it’s also about the well-being of your loved

 However, benefits do not stop with just you.
-If you were injured during active duty, others in your family, such as your spouse and dependents, are able to receive benefits as well.
-Specifically, spouses of those who have a 100% disability rating following wartime service can receive certain benefits to help with the overall challenges that may come with having a disability.
+If you were injured during active duty, others members of your family, such as your spouse and dependents, are able to receive additional benefits.
+Specifically, spouses of those who have a 100% disability rating following active duty service can receive certain benefits to help with the overall challenges that may come with having a disability.

 This process can take a while, given the time it takes to go over everything to make sure that you qualify.
 When approaching large applications like this, it is always best to have a team at your side.

 When people go about this process alone, it can be challenging to know all the requirements for a particular application.
 It should not be as complicated as it is, but with our help at Berry Law, we can help you receive the benefits you deserve.

 We will ensure that you provide all of the necessary information that the VA requires and guarantee that you get it in on time.

-Many benefits are included when you are a spouse of a Veteran given a 100% disability rating following a service-related injury or multiple service-related injuries.
+Many benefits are included when you are a spouse of a Veteran rated at a 100% combined disability rating for a service-related injury or multiple service-related injuries.

-You may already know about survivor benefits for those whose spouses died during military service, such as the tax-free monetary benefit called Dependency and Indemnity Compensation (DIC), burial benefits, and survivors pension.
-Did you know that the spouses of living disabled wartime veterans can also receive financial benefits?
+You may already know about survivor benefits for those whose spouses died during military service, such as the tax-free monetary benefit called Dependency and Indemnity Compensation (DIC), burial benefits, and survivors’ pension.
+Did you know that the spouses of living disabled active duty veterans can also receive financial benefits?